MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M07-empower-workforce-copilot-operations/12-use-outlook-email-safety-changes.md

     - Or if you want Copilot to add more text to the email, you must position the cursor where you want Copilot to insert the text.

-    In looking at the email, you decide to make one more change.
+    While looking at the email, you decide to make one more change.
 You’re not sure about the tone of the email, so drag your cursor over the entire email to highlight all of its content.
 When you do so, note how Copilot displays the **Open Copilot** (pencil) icon.

 9. In the Copilot menu, select **Change Tone**, and then select one of the tone options.